-When it comes to estimating the cost of car insurance in Georgia, personal factors like your age, driving record, ZIP code and the type of vehicle you own or drive matter.
+Estimating the cost of car insurance in Georgia depends on factors such as age, driving record, ZIP code, and the vehicle you drive.

 - Car insurance calculator is a valuable tool in estimating the cost of car insurance in Georgia.